justgo97/arabic-utils/README.md

 An NPM package written in typescript that provides some utilites for handling Arabic strings such as removing diacritics, diacriticless search and more

-> This package assumes that the provided strings contains only Arabic and might not work as intended with a different input.
+> This package assumes that the provided strings contains only Arabic input and might not work as intended with a different input.

+# Instalation

+`npm install arabic-utils`

 # Usage